depressed-pho/emacs-pkgdiff/README.md

 ### `pkgvi`

-Run `M-x pkgvi RET` and choose a file.
+Type `M-x pkgvi RET` and choose a file.
 When you save changes to the file, a backup file is automatically created if it doesn't exist yet.

 ### `pkgdiff`

-Open a file and run `M-x pkgdiff RET`.
+Open a file and type `M-x pkgdiff RET`.
 It starts an Ediff session showing differences between the backup and the current state.